Is your honey organic?

 What is the shelf life?
 (Does honey expire?)

-Honey will never spoil and has an indefinite shelf life.
+Honey does not spoil and has an indefinite shelf life.
 You do not need to refrigerate honey, it can be stored at room temperature.
 You may notice some crystallization if it sits for too long, but that is easy to fix (see above).

 Are you registered with ODA?